This article may contain affiliate / compensated links. For full information, please see our disclaimer here.

 There are many Notting Hill Carnival road closures that happen during the festival, meaning almost no parking is available.

 Driving in is not the best option, especially given the already small number of free parking available in London.

 Residents of Notting Hill sometimes have signs up on how much they charge for parking, but you didn’t hear that from me.

 When it comes to railway travel, there are a number of Notting Hill carnival tube stations that will either be exit access only, closed early or entirely during the carnival.

 Some of the Notting Hill carnival tube station closures include Ladbroke Grove and Latimer Road, which closes at 23:30.

 - Westbourne Park – exit only 11am to 6pm.
-Closes at 11.30pm.
-During peak times the station can become exceptionally busy, it may be easier to use other stations.
+Closes at 11:30pm.
+During peak times the station can become exceptionally busy, so it may be easier to use other stations.

 - Holland Park – Closes at 3pm.
 Royal Oak – Exit only 11am to 6pm.
 Closes at 6pm.

 - Bayswater – Advisable to disembark here if you’re travelling on the Circle or District lines between 11am and 7pm as trains will not stop at Notting Hill Gate.

 - Paddington – Advisable instead of Notting Hill Gate or Royal Oak (restricted entry).
 For the Circle, District and Bakerloo line, Paddington is less crowded than Notting Hill Gate and is a short walk (15 minutes) from the Carnival route.
 For the Hammersmith & City line, Paddington is less crowded than Royal Oak or Westbourne Park.